 During the summer after my junior year, I participated in a collaborative action research fellowship called Lagim Tehi Tuma through a CPGC partnership.
 Our goal was to interrogate questions about education, history, power, and post-coloniality through our work interning at local nonprofit organizations.
 I worked at the local radio station that chooses to broadcast mostly in the local indigenous language, Dagbani, instead of English.
 The radio station had had partnerships in the past with a program called School for Life that endeavored to provide primary education to rural and non-traditionally-aged students in their heritage language.
 The focus toward accessibility of education and shifting attitudes about indigenous heritage languages sparked questions in me that led to semi-structured interviews with the various mentors in our program, as well as policy makers and administrators, about heritage language use ideologies in a post-colonial linguistic landscape.

 What is your biggest takeaway from the project?

 My biggest takeaway was learning how to truly listen to someone and understand them in their own words and through their own eyes.
 At the start of my interviews, I faced a lot of tension between the answers I was given and what the theories and frameworks I’d researched led me to expect, and I eventually realized that the former should be the priority in my work.
 I learned that if I only listened for what I knew or what I understood, I would never really get the true answer to what I had asked.
 It’s people’s real firsthand experiences that should take precedence over how other people have translated them.

-Photo: Sabea Evans ’18 conducts research (and makes a scaly friend) in Dalun, Ghana.
+Photo: Sabea Evans ’18 visited a crocodile pond on a group day trip to Paga, Ghana.
 Photo courtesy of Sabea Evans ’18.

 “What They Learned” is a blog series exploring the thesis work of recent graduates.